ka8725/ka8725.github.com/_posts/2020-01-09-transition-from-belongs-to-or-has-many-to-has-and-belongs-to-many.md

 share: true
 ---

-**TL;DR:** Follow the following incremental approach.
-Divide the entire problem to small sub-problems and ship them separately one by one:
+**TL;DR:** Follow incremental approach below.
+Divide the entire problem into small sub-problems and deploy them one by one:
 - define the new DB structure
-- fill it in simultaneously with the old DB structure
+- fill it in along with the old DB structure simultaneously
 - migrate the old data
-- use the new DB structure in the old associations
-- define the new associations
+- define the new associations and make the code use them
-- drop the old DB structure
+- drop the old DB structure and the code that's not relevant anymore.

-In this article you will see:
+In this article you will:

-- how to maintain a Rails application in production with **zero downtime**
+- learn how to maintain a Rails application in production with **zero downtime**
-- how to make necessary changes on the current DB structure and deliver new features
+- see how to make necessary changes on the current DB structure and deliver new features
-- how to ship new features in a live Rails application without outages, bugs, and downtimes.
+- figure out how to ship new features to production without outages, bugs, and downtimes
+- feel what's **Continuous Delivery** by a case happened on a Rails application in live.

 ### Problem

-A Rails application is deployed to production and already serves requests from real users all around the clock.
-That is, a live application performs 24/7 for now and forever (the most important requirement a good business asks about, right?).
+Picture a Rails application is deployed to production that serves requests from real users all around the clock.
+That is, a live application performs **24/7 for now and forever**.
 Maintenance downtime is not desired and must be avoided as much as possible.
+The most important requirement a good business asks about, isn't it?

-Now, consider the following change requested by business.
-There is a drop-down allows to pick one choice on UI, but from now on it should allow multiple choices.
-Technically speaking, there is a **"belongs to"**/**"has many"** association in the system that's in use and has to be changed to **"has and belongs to many"**.
+As time goes by, the business decides to make the next changes.
+There is a drop-down allows to pick one choice on UI.
+But now it should have multiple choices.
+Speaking in ActiveRecord terms, there is a **"belongs to"**/**"has many"** association in the system that has to be changed to **"has and belongs to many"**.

 A graphical explanation of the problem:

 ![From single to multiple drop-down](/images/hbtm-ui.png)

 How to approach that?
-Well, one might think it's not a big deal for MVP, PoC, or a fresh startup without real users.
-And they will be right.
-Everything can be changed and re-deployed with the old data deleted at once.
+Well, someone might think it's not a big deal for MVP, PoC, or a fresh startup without real users.
+And that's true.
+In all these cases everything can be changed and re-deployed with the old data deleted at a time.

 But for a mature live application with zero downtime requirements, where any data loss or bugs are not acceptable, this exercise might be a big challenge.

-This post is going to guide step by step what to do to make the necessary transition happen without any outages, breaks, data loss, or bugs.
-So that it complies the [Continuous Delivery](https://continuousdelivery.com/) approach.
+This post guides step by step making the transition above happen without any outages, breaks, data loss, or bugs.
+And it turns out the suggested idea follows **[Continuous Delivery](https://continuousdelivery.com/)** approach So that it brings clarification on what that chicky term means.

 ### Starting point